Hughes Hall, Cambridge: Boat Club

 Hughes Hall Boat Club is the rowing club of the college, in 2003 there was an official merger with the boat club of Lucy Cavendish College (then a graduate women-only college of the university) creating the "Hughes Hall/Lucy Cavendish Combined Boat Club".

 The Club has been successful in the May Bumps with the men's first crew winning blades (a distinction accorded to a boat bumping each day of the bumps) in 1993, 1995, 1996, 1997, 2001, 2002, 2003, 2004, 2007, 2009, 2011, 2013 and 2014.
 Uniquely, the Club has been recipient of the Pegasus Cup, awarded to the most successful college boat club competing in the May Bumps each year, three times (2007, 2009, 2014).
 The women's first crew won blades for the first time after the demerger from Lucy Cavendish in the Lent Bumps 2019.

 Members of Hughes Hall have regularly been selected for the Cambridge team in the Oxford-Cambridge Boat Race.
 In 2015, the men's team included three members of Hughes Hall (Jasper Holst, Ben Ruble, Henry Hoffstot), and the women's boat was coxed by a member of the college (Rosemary Ostfeld).
 Henry Hoffstot also appeared for Cambridge in the Race in 2014.
 In 2019, two members of the Cambridge Blue Crew were present in the men's first crew for May Bumps, including Cambridge University Boat Club President Dara Alizadeh.
 Also present in the boat was Cambridge University Boat Club rower Grant Bitler and Spare-Pair rower Harry Baxter.

 The Boat Club houses its six rowing shells in the Emmanuel College boathouse.

 May Ball

 Hughes Hall holds a May Ball each year, often with a global or international theme.
-In 2015, the theme was "Around the World in 12 Hours" and in 2014 the theme was "Terra do Brasil".

-Lectures

-The college hosts a number of lectures and talks throughout the year.
-Amongst the most significant annual events are the City Lecture, the Kathleen Hughes Memorial Lecture, and the Honor Chapman Lecture.

-The City Lecture invites speakers from the business and commercial worlds, it was established in 2000.
-Speakers in recent years have included Lionel Barber, the editor of the Financial Times, and Sir Martin Sorrell, chief executive of WPP plc.

-The Kathleen Hughes Memorial Lecture is given in association with the University of Cambridge Department of Anglo-Saxon, Norse and Celtic.
-Recent speakers have included Dr James Fraser on Iona and the Burial Places of the Kings of Alba, and Prof Nancy Edwards, on The Early Medieval Sculpture of Wales.
-A pamphlet is produced in association with the lecture by the Department of Anglo-Saxon, Norse and Celtic.

-The Honor Chapman Lecture was instituted in 2014 - the first two speakers were Dame Judith Mayhew Jonas, lawyer and academic, and Alison Nimmo CBE, chief executive of the Crown Estate.